 Technology conditions but does not eliminate geography.
 Cyberspace seems to open up the entire world to anyone with an internet connection.
 Yet most states can and do enforce their laws on the digital infrastructure within their borders, which they connect across borders for good economic reasons (Drezner 2004; Goldsmith and Wu 2006).
-The terrestrial metaphor of “cyberspace” elides the mutual interests actors have in building and maintaiing the sociotechnical institutions that enable them to share information and make money (Raymond 2013; Sowell 2015; Lindsay 2017; Branch 2018).
+The terrestrial metaphor of “cyberspace” elides the mutual interests actors have in building and maintaining the sociotechnical institutions that enable them to share information and make money (Raymond 2013; Sowell 2015; Lindsay 2017; Branch 2018).
 What happens in the cyber domain is conditioned by the power and interests of actors in other domains.
 Indeed, cyber conflict appears to be concentrated along the fissures of traditional geographic rivalries (Valeriano and Maness 2014).

 To the extent that cyberspace does enable remote conflict, we should expect it to be used for limited aims operations that do not directly threaten vital interests.
 Because cyber attacks rarely lead to escalation (Schneider 2017), the cyber domain is particularly attractive for risk-sensitive revisionists.
 Similarly, navies have traditionally been useful for limited war because they could raid an adversary’s distant assets without directly threatening its homeland (Corbett 1911).
 The cybersecurity literature offers two logics for the empirical pattern of restraint observed in the cyber domain (Valeriano and Maness 2014), and geography plays a tacit role in both.
 First, complex offensive cyber operations require detailed intelligence preparation, often including human intelligence (Lindsay 2013; Gartzke and Lindsay 2015; Buchanan 2016; Slayton 2017).
 It is noteworthy that the United States relied on a regional partner (Israel) for the Stuxnet operation.
 Intelligence is harder to collect and understand from a distance, and poor intelligence enhances cyber deterrence-by-denial.
 Second, attribution and retaliation depend on capabilities in more traditional domains (Gartzke 2013; Lindsay 2015; Borghard and Lonergan 2017; Schneider 2019).
 Thus deterrence-by-punishment of cyber aggression will be affected by the same deterrence gradient that affects cross-domain military capabilities in the terrestrial world.